Liver disease care at Mayo Clinic

-Each year, Mayo Clinic specialists treat nearly 25,000 people with liver disorders.
-All Mayo campuses have transplant centers, where Mayo surgeons have performed more than 5,000 liver transplants.
+Each year, Mayo Clinic specialists treat around 29,000 people with liver disorders.

 Mayo Clinic liver transplant surgeons use state-of-the-art technology to successfully treat people with liver failure and other complications of liver conditions.
 Their expertise with living-donor transplant, a fast-track recovery process and multiorgan transplants are part of why people turn to the Mayo Clinic Liver Transplant Program.
 With campuses in Arizona, Florida and Minnesota, the Mayo Clinic Liver Transplant Program has one of the best long-term survival rates in the country.

 Mayo Clinic's researchers often collaborate with colleagues throughout the United States and internationally who are committed to improving outcomes and care for people with liver disease.
 They conduct laboratory studies, clinical trials and other research on many aspects of conditions related to liver disease, such as cell therapies and bioartificial livers.